Dorothy Tapper Goldman Foundation

 • Projects unrelated to constitutional principles or civic education

-• General operating support for organizations outside their established partnerships
+• General operating support for organisations outside their established partnerships

-• Programs without a clear connection to American founding documents or democratic principles
+• Programmes without a clear connection to American founding documents or democratic principles

 Governance and Leadership

-Dorothy Tapper Goldman (Founder): A retired professor and collector extraordinaire, Dorothy serves as the guiding force behind the Foundation.
-She is also a Trustee of the John Simon Guggenheim Memorial Foundation.
-Her approach to philanthropy is deeply personal and strategic, focusing on institutions she has been "involved with and gave generously to throughout her life," including the New-York Historical Society, Jewish Theological Seminary, Metropolitan Museum of Art, Smithsonian Museum of American Art, National Constitution Center, and Supreme Court Historical Society.
+Dorothy Tapper Goldman (1944-2023) (Founder): A retired professor and collector extraordinaire, Dorothy served as the guiding force behind the Foundation and was also a Trustee of the John Simon Guggenheim Memorial Foundation.
+Her approach to philanthropy was deeply personal and strategic, focusing on institutions she had been "involved with and gave generously to throughout her life," including the New-York Historical Society, Jewish Theological Seminary, Metropolitan Museum of Art, Smithsonian Museum of American Art, National Constitution Center, and Supreme Court Historical Society.

 Key Quote from Dorothy Tapper Goldman: "When it passed to me, I felt an incredible sense of responsibility to care for it, to share it, and to promote our nation's Constitutional principles...
 Through the sale of the collection, we look forward to continuing to contribute to our mission of civics education and a greater understanding of the founding documents."

-Public records show no formal board of trustees listed, suggesting this is a closely-held private foundation with decisions made by Dorothy Tapper Goldman and her advisors.
+Public records show no formal board of trustees listed, suggesting this is a closely-held private foundation with decisions made by Dorothy Tapper Goldman during her lifetime and her advisers.

 Application Process & Timeline